FarronF/limerick-council-meetings/meetings/2025/01/27-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting Limerick City and County Council - 25th November 2024.md

 The Unit deals with derelict sites, vacant homes and vacant sites across all the

 Municipal Districts.
-It advises and guides owners of unproductive properties--- 15
+It advises and guides owners of unproductive properties
+---
+15

 on the various supports available to bring their properties back to more